suhailm67-sys/CI-CD-Pipeline-flask_Practice/README.md

 Objective: Set up a Jenkins pipeline that automates the testing and deployment of a simple Python web application.

 ## Part 1: Jenkins CI CD pipeline for flask application
-### Step 1: Install Jenkins on a virtual machine or use a cloud-based Jenkins service.
+### Step 1: Setup- Install Jenkins on a virtual machine or use a cloud-based Jenkins service.
 1. Setup a EC2 instance
 2. Install Jenkins in the EC2 instance and run it
 ```